Create a Killer Resume and Cover Letter

 List the colleges or universities you attended, the degree program, years attended, and any honors you earned, like a place on the Dean’s List.

-Include serious academic projects you took part in like independent studies or senior theses.
-These things will show that you are an active learner and highlight skills in presentation, research, and writing.
+Include serious academic projects you participated in, like independent studies or senior theses.
+These things will show that you are an active learner and highlight presentation, research, and writing skills.

 If you have taken any courses specific to the job you’re applying for, include those courses on your resume.